RLBoost: Harvesting Preemptible Resources for Cost-Efficient Reinforcement Learning on LLMs

 Still, to efficiently harvest these preemptible resources, there are several key challenges.
 First, how can we adapt the workloads on the training cluster to dynamic preemptible resource availability?
 Second, when a new preemptible instance becomes available, how can we quickly provision it with the latest model weights for it to begin rollout, while minimizing progress loss when an instance is preempted?
 Third, how can we balance the load across rollout instances?
 The output length of rollout requests in RL exhibits high non-determinism~\cite{yu2025dapo}, which is further complicated by instance elasticity.
 Without careful scheduling, tail requests cause severe load concentration on a small subset of instances.

-To address these challenges, we propose \sys, a systematic solution for RL with a hybrid architecture that harvests preemptible resources.
+To address these challenges, we propose \sys, an RL framework with a hybrid architecture that harvests preemptible resources.
 To adapt to dynamic resource availability, \sys employs an adaptive rollout offload mechanism.
 At each step, the training cluster starts from a "seeding" stage, where it is temporarily repurposed for rollout.
 During this stage, it pre-computes a part of rollout responses that serve as "seeds" for remote rollout instances to continue, before switching to training mode and overlapping with remote rollout through dynamic micro-batch pipelining. \sys adaptively tunes the seeding time window based on current workloads and preemptible instance availability.

 To quickly provision weights to newly available instances, we decouple weight transfer logic from the training and inference frameworks.
 We design a pull-based transfer agent that asynchronously transfers model weights, enabling new instances to join and contribute to rollout at any point during a training step.